 - A dial before you dig is undertaken to reduce the instances of conflicts between services and trees.

 Council sources tree stocks from reputable suppliers who grow according to acceptable nursery standards and the Australian Standard AS2303:2015 'Tree Stock for Landscape Use'.
 Stock quality and consistency of plantings are the reasons that we do not encourage residents to plant in Council road reserves.

-Council are responsible for the ongoing maintenance of street trees however residents can lend a helping hand by:
+Council is responsible for the ongoing maintenance of street trees, however, residents can lend a helping hand by:

 - Watering regularly the newly planted street tree

 - Maintain the mulch circle around the base of the tree

 - Protect the tree from mower and whipper snipper damage.

 For more information about caring for newly planted trees visit the Tree Selection and Establishment page on our website.